Winter's Tale (film): Plot

 Peter miraculously survives but wanders around the city with amnesia for a century, drawing chalk art of a red-headed girl on the pavements.
-In 2014, the 119 year-old, but physically undiminished Peter, bumps into a young girl named Abby and meets her mother, Virginia Gamely (Jennifer Connelly).
+In 2014, the 119-year-old, but physically undiminished Peter bumps into a young girl named Abby, and meets her mother, Virginia Gamely.
 He rediscovers the brass name plate of the "City of Justice", the model ship in which his parents placed him.

 Peter then discovers the Theatre of the Coheeries, founded by Isaac, who has dedicated it to Beverly.
 He visits the Isaac Penn Reading Room where Virginia works, and she helps him restore his memory using historical photographs archived at the library.
-While there, he meets Beverly's now elderly sister Willa (Eva Marie Saint), the owner of Virginia's newspaper, who recognizes him.
+While there, he meets Beverly's now elderly sister Willa, the owner of Virginia's newspaper, who recognizes him.

 When Peter visits the Gamelys for dinner, he learns that Abby has cancer.
 Realizing that Abby, who is wearing a red scarf (like his sketches) and has red hair, is his "miracle" and spiritual destiny, instead of Beverly as he originally believed, Peter convinces Virginia that he can save Abby.
 Pearly learns that Peter is still alive and with Virginia, and he is surprised to learn from Lucifer that Peter was Beverly's miracle, making him love her so much that he couldn't die.

 Enraged, Pearly asks to fight Peter as a mortal so he can destroy him forever, and Lucifer grants his request while reminding him that if he loses then he himself will be destroyed forever.
 Pearly and his men arrive at Virginia's apartment, causing Peter and Virginia to flee to the rooftop with Abby.
 The mysterious winged horse flies them to the Lake of the Coheeries, but Pearly, now mortal, can pursue Peter beyond the Five Boroughs.

-After Horse dispatches Pearly's men by crashing the ice so that they all drown, Peter and Pearly engage in a fistfight.
-Peter is losing until a light shines from the heavens and allows Peter to stab Pearly in the neck with the name plate from the boat, "City of Justice."
+After the horse dispatches Pearly's men by crashing the ice so that they all drown, Peter and Pearly engage in a fistfight.
+Peter is losing until a light shines from the heavens and allows Peter to stab Pearly in the neck with the name plate from the boat.
 Pearly turns to snow and Peter is able to save Abby on the princess bed after he kisses her forehead.
 After visiting Beverly's grave one last time, Peter mounts the horse to be carried away to the stars, while the elderly Willa witnesses his ascension.